Skip to content

 Stage 1: Readiness Review

-A current-state incentive analysis applied to a building's existing site documents, producing a prioritized retrofit roadmap that is aligned to equipment lifecycle, reserve fund cycles, and the provincial Zero Carbon Step Code trajectory.
+A current-state incentive analysis applied to a building's existing site documents, producing a prioritized retrofit roadmap that is aligned to equipment lifecycle, reserve fund cycles, and the funding and code environment as it currently stands.

 Who it's for

-Owners and property managers of British Columbia multi-residential high-rise strata properties and commercial buildings.
+Owners and property managers of British Columbia commercial buildings and multi-residential high-rise strata properties.
 Particularly useful for owners holding an existing technical study (BCA, audit, capital plan, decarbonization roadmap) that is 12 months or older and whose incentive analysis no longer reflects the current program landscape.

 Engagement length